Solving the Poisson equation using coupled Markov chains: Asymptotic variance estimation

-\paragraph{Choice of $R$.} We also need to choose $R$, where $2R$ is the number of states in $\mathbb{X}$ at which the fishy function $g$ is estimated.
-We can guide the choice of $R$ numerically by monitoring the inefficiency defined as the product of expected cost and variance, which can be approximated from independent copies of the proposed estimator.
-In all of our experiments we observed gains in efficiency when using $R$ greater than $1$, as reported in multiple tables in Section \ref{sec:numerical:experiments}.
-Recall that the total cost of $\hat{v}(P,h)$ is 1) the cost of generating two unbiased signed estimators of $\pi$ plus 2) the cost of $2R$ fishy function estimators.
-Therefore, if we choose $R$ such that these two sub-costs are matched, at most half our computing efforts are allocated sub-optimally.
-We note that when we run SUAVE for a given choice of $R$, we can also easily output estimators corresponding to smaller values of $R$, at no extra cost, which helps in assessing the impact of $R$.
+\emph{Choice of $R$.} We need to choose $R$, the integer such that $2R$ is the number of states at which the fishy function $g$ is estimated.
+We can guide the choice of $R$ numerically by monitoring the inefficiency defined as the product of expected cost and variance, which can be approximated from independent copies of UPAVE.
+In our experiments we observe gains in efficiency when setting $R$ to a value such that the cost of generating the two unbiased signed measures matches approximately the cost of $2R$ fishy function estimators.
+This way, at most half of the computing budget is allocated suboptimally.
+We note that when we run UPAVE for a given choice of $R$, we can also easily output estimators corresponding to smaller values of $R$, at no extra cost, which helps in monitoring the effect of $R$.

-\paragraph{Reservoir sampling.} A naive implementation of SUAVE with Algorithm~\ref{alg:unbiasedvar} could incur a large memory cost when each state in $\mathbb{X}$ is large, as in phylogenetic inference \citep{kelly2021lagged}.
-Indeed storing all the atoms of the generated signed measures might be cumbersome.
-However, for SUAVE we only need to select within each measure $R$ atoms at which to evaluate $\test$ and to estimate $\fishytest$; see Line \ref{alg:step:evalestimateatom} in Algorithm~\ref{alg:unbiasedvar}.
-We can address the memory issue by setting $\xi_{k}^{(j)}=1/N^{(j)}$ for all $k$ and by using reservoir sampling \citep{vitter1985random}.
-This technique allows to sample $\ell^{(r,j)}$ uniformly in $\{1,\ldots,N^{(j)}\}$, $R$ times independently, without knowing $N^{(j)}$ in advance and keeping only $R$ objects in memory.
+\emph{Reservoir sampling.} A naive implementation of UPAVE with Algorithm~\ref{alg:unbiasedvar} could incur a large memory cost when each state in $\mathbb{X}$ is large, as in high-dimensional regression \citep{biswas2021couplingbased}, or phylogenetic inference \citep{kelly2021lagged}.
+Indeed, storing all the atoms of the generated signed measures might be cumbersome.
+However, for UPAVE we only need to select within each measure $R$ atoms at which to evaluate $\test$ and to estimate $\fishytest$; see Line \ref{alg:step:evalestimateatom} in Algorithm~\ref{alg:unbiasedvar}.
+We can address the memory issue by setting $\xi_{n}=1/N$ for all $n$ and by using reservoir sampling \citep{vitter1985random}.
+This technique allows sampling $I_r$ uniformly in $\{1,\ldots,N\}$, $R$ times independently, without knowing $N$ in advance and keeping only $R$ objects in memory.